HealthengineAU/booking-webhooks/README.md

 Some general notes and limitations of event webhooks:

+- Imported bookings from data migrations will not trigger booking webhooks.
 - Due to the highly available and redundant architecture, duplicate webhooks may be sent, including simultaneously,
 - If the HTTP response code is not 2xx or 400, the webhook will be retried,
 - A maximum of 3 retries are made before the webhook is marked as failed,